 - a culture that promotes “sharing the pain” and suffering together as a group

-- a practice of pacing ourselves, as supported by the productivity data
+- a practice of pacing ourselves across extended work hours, as supported by the productivity data

 - enough public holidays to partially offset foregone vacation time and help avoid burnout

-- a well honed expertise at after-hours relaxation
+- a well honed expertise in after-hours relaxation

 Maybe Japan doesn’t love stress, but it sure seems to know how to make it work.

 - Not the company’s real name.

 - Not this guy’s real name, either.
 Kobayashi is an extremely common Japanese name.
 I’m pretty sure “Kobayashi” is Japanese for “Smith.”